leocg/Hackintosh-Dell-G5-5590/README.md

 Most work is done post installation, be prepared to read a lot.
 CFG Lock is difficult to understand but very simple to execute.
 Disabling CFG Lock and dGPU using [Optimus Method](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/laptop-disable.html#optimus-method) has major impact on battery life.

-If you like this guide and can help with any value, please buy me a beer!
+If you like this guide and can help with any value, please buy me a coffee :coffee:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N7EY58HHR9RUQ)

 ## INSTALLATION